-Term Definition

-Applicant The person or entity making an application to request to lease Crown land

-Application A request to lease Crown land

-Benefit Freehold or leasehold land which is benefitted by or from the presence of a Crown land tenure

-Leasehold The holding of Crown land by lease

-Lessor NSW Department of Industry

-Lessee The person or entity to which Crown land is leased.
-May alternatively be referred to as a holder.

-the department NSW Department of Industry

-Respondent The person or entity responding to a competitive process
+Term Definition applicant The person or entity making an application to request to lease Crown land application A request to lease Crown land benefit Freehold or leasehold land which is benefitted by or from the presence of a Crown land tenure leasehold The holding of Crown land by lease lessor NSW Department of Planning, Industry and Environment lessee The person or entity to which Crown land is leased.
+May alternatively be referred to as a holder. the department NSW Department of Planning, Industry and Environment respondent The person or entity responding to a competitive process